-These hot and delicious little sandwiches are known as "tailgate sandwiches" because they are the ideal party food.
+These delicious little Hot Ham and Cheese Sandwiches are also known as Tailgate Sandwiches because they are the ideal party food.
 Bring them to your next gathering and you'll get rave reviews.

 This week's agenda?
 Laundry.
 Limited electronics.
 Fruits and veggies.
 Early bedtimes.
 Smoothies.
 Cleaning.
 School clothes shopping.
 Exercise.
 Sleep.
 Repeat.
 Repeat.

 I have been wanting to try a version of these very popular sandwiches for a while now.
 They were so good that I got busy pigging out and forgot to put them in the fridge overnight.
 I sadly had to throw most of them away and I am still upset about it.
 Let that be a lesson.
 Or something like that.
-By the way, if you're into hot sandwiches, please check out my Sloppy Joes, Baked Beef Sandwiches and Pork Sandwiches!
+By the way, if hot sandwiches are your thing, you have to check out my Sloppy Joes, Baked Beef Sandwiches and Pork Sandwiches!

 Preheat your oven to 350 degrees F. Coat a 9x13 baking dish with cooking spray.
 Line the bottom of the pan with the bottom halves of 20 small Hawaiian sweet rolls, setting the top halves aside.